dancer1325/golang-website/_content/tour/methods/README.md

 # `type interfaceName interface` -- interface type --
 * := set of method signatures
 * ⚠️ if a variable implements interface’s methods → that interface type can hold it ⚠️
+  * 🧠 although at run time the value stored in the interface variable could change type, statically it’s typed 🧠
 * `go run intefaces.go`

 # `interface{}` -- empty interface -